|Category||Administration and Management|

 3. Requests for Additional or Relinquishment of Space

-(b) Heads of Schools/Departments are expected to initiate consultation on space with the Property Management Unit as soon as a space need is identified.
-A feasibility study will be carried out by the Property Management Unit and then reported to the Asset Management Committee for decision.
+Heads of Schools/Departments are expected to initiate consultation on space with the Asset Management Team as soon as a space need is identified.
+A feasibility study will be carried out by the Asset Management Team and options developed.
+Where a change is mutually agreed by all parties it will then be reported to the Asset Management Committee.
+Where agreement is not reached then the change will be referred to the Committee for decision.